Quick-start styling guide

 A few tips to help you dig deeper:

-• Refer to the Figma files (coming soon) for naming, hierarchy, and intended design behaviour—Figma and the token structure are tightly aligned.
+- Refer to the Figma files (opens in a new tab) for naming, hierarchy, and intended design behaviour—Figma and the token structure are tightly aligned.

 With these tools, you can fine-tune styles on a per-component basis and get as granular as you need, without losing the consistency provided by your broader theme.